Last updated Revision history

 - One or more "flash" messages (temporary notifications of an action's success or failure, to be displayed at the top of the next page load and then deleted)

-Additionally, cookies of users that are logged into the service will contain this information:
+Additionally, cookies of users that are logged in will contain this information:

 - An encrypted authentication secret unique to the user to persist their login